Shinsengumi: Uniform

 The members of the Shinsengumi were highly visible in battle due to their distinctive uniforms.
 Following the orders of the Shinsengumi commander Serizawa Kamo, the standard uniform consisted of the haori and hakama over a kimono, with a white cord called a tasuki crossed over the chest and tied in the back.
 The function of the tasuki was to prevent the sleeves of the kimono from interfering with movement of the arms.
 The Shinsengumi wore a light chainmail suit beneath their robes and a light helmet made of iron.

 The uniform was best defined by the haori, which was colored light blue (浅葱色, asagi-iro).
 In the old days of Japan, during the ritual, the samurai committing seppuku would wear an asagi-iro kamishimo.
 Thus the colour, in the samurai's eyes, characterized an honourable death.
 The haori sleeves were trimmed with "white mountain stripes", resulting in a very distinctive uniform.

+The dandara haori appears to have been discontinued after about its first year of use.
+The last known record of it being worn is testimony stating that members of the Shinsengumi were dressed in it during the Ikedaya incident.
+Two days after the incident, however, eyewitnesses described the Shinsengumi's attire as consisting of a layered juban, high-waisted hakama, navy kyahan (leggings), a hachimaki tied at the back of the head, and white tasuki.

+According to Watanabe Noboru, a samurai of the Ōmura Domain who was being tailed by the Shinsengumi, he could immediately identify his pursuers as Shinsengumi members whenever they were dressed in black robes and black hakama.
+In addition, an elderly man interviewed in the late Meiji era recalled that the Shinsengumi wore black rasha short-sleeved battle surcoats.
+These accounts have led to the view that, after the dandara haori was abandoned, the corps adopted an all-black uniform.It has been suggested that the change was made because the distinctive dandara haori was too conspicuous during nighttime operations and unpopular among the members, and also because the new uniform helped erase the influence of Serizawa Kamo, who had originally introduced the earlier uniform.

+No original examples of the dandara haori are known to have survived to the present day.